bahrus/xtal-method/README.md

 When *xtal-method* is passed the input object, it checks if it is the same as the init-state object.
 If it is, it deletes the init-state property, but doesn't rerender.

+## Esoteric arm-chair musings.
+Take with a grain of salt, i.e. ignore

 Be aware, however, that there are two distinct ways this feature can be used, and the developer should have a very clear view of what scenario applies to them.

 ### Scenario 1.
 Non cacheable index.html

 I suspect this scenario is rare in practice, but who knows?
 Let's say you are a news site, like CNN, highly fluid content, maybe you insist 99% of the content should work without JavaScript.
 (They don't really do this.
 The stories are in fact encoded in JSON data, not directly in the html.
 If you disable JavaScript, you'll see what I mean.
-On the other hand, Fox News seems to be 100% HTML) It might stand to reason, then, that the root url should map to a non cacheable index.html, which isn't a file, but a dynamic stream generated by something like node/express or asp.net or a servlet or php or ... you get the idea.
+On the other hand, Fox News seems to be 100% HTML.
+Are conservatives more progressive?)
+It might stand to reason, then, that the root url should map to a non cacheable index.html, which isn't a file, but a dynamic stream generated by something like node/express or asp.net or a servlet or php or ... you get the idea.

 Suppose now that you want to have the ability to update certain headlines, or photo captions on the fly.
 This would mean that an efficient (re)rendering function / derendering function may be useful.